hkhan122/ResumeAnalyzer/README.md

 2. Access the web interface at `http://localhost:5000`

+3. Upload your resume:
-3. Upload your resume file (PDF, DOCX, or TXT)
+   - Drag and drop your file into the upload area, or

-4. Receive detailed analysis including:
+   - Click to browse and select your file
+   - Supported formats: PDF, DOCX, TXT

+4. View your analysis:
-   - Overall score
+   - Overall score with visual display
-   - Section-by-section analysis
+   - Section-by-section breakdown
-   - Specific strengths and areas for improvement
+   - Detailed strengths and areas for improvement
    - Actionable recommendations

 ## Project Structure